micmejia/bible-dump/NKJV/Genesis/Gen 28.md

 Then Jacob rose early in the morning, and took the stone that he had put at his head, set it up as a pillar, and poured oil on top of it.

 ###### 19
-And he called the name of that place [^d]Bethel; but the name of that city had been Luz previously.
+And he called the name of that place Bethel; but the name of that city had been Luz previously.

 ###### 20
 Then Jacob made a vow, saying, "If God will be with me, and keep me in this way that I am going, and give me bread to eat and clothing to put on,